Installer measuring Wi-Fi throughput in a living room

 • Mount or place high on open shelves; avoid behind TVs

-• Center of home where possible; avoid corners/closets
+• Center of home where possible; avoid corners and closets

 How to test room-by-room

-Use the same device and test server, then record near/mid/far results in each room.
-Compare before/after small placement changes.
+Use a Wi-Fi 7 client and the same test server (or a local LAN test), then record near, mid, and far results in each room.
+Compare before-and-after small placement changes.
 Focus on consistency and upload stability for calls.

 Run each test twice and average.
-Flag rooms where upload or jitter dips; that’s where placement or backhaul changes pay off most.
+Flag rooms where upload or jitter dips; that is where placement or backhaul changes pay off most.

 RoomNearMidFarNotes